Join

 Are there AFROTC student organizations?

-Yes, at Detachment 875 we have 5 student organizations: Arnold Air Society, Air Force Flyers, Air Force Special Operations Preparatory Team, the Robert Femoyer Service Squadron, and STARS.
+Yes, at Detachment 875 we have 5 student organizations: Air Force Flyers, Air Force Special Operations Preparatory Team, Robert Femoyer Service Squadron, Space Training Advancement and Readiness Squadron, and Strategic Wargaming and Resource Management.
 Anyone in the detachment can join any of these organizations.
-To read more on each organization, please click here.
+To read more about each organization, please click here.

 Can I join college organizations outside AFROTC?